 Knowing whether to get dental veneers or teeth whitening can be tricky.
 We’re more than happy to help you navigate the decision.
 When you visit us, be sure to communicate your concerns and desires, and we’ll try our hardest to ensure you get the results you want!

 Throughout the process, we hear a handful of patient questions, all of which we’re happy to answer.
 However, we thought we could save you some time by answering some of the most frequently asked questions here.
 Below are common questions about either dental veneers or teeth whitening.

 Are dental veneers permanent?

 Many have heard of at-home teeth whitening options.
 Some are more DIY and others are store bought.
 However, it’s important to be educated about the options out there!
 Baking soda, lemon juice, and other household items are often touted as effective teeth whitening methods.
 Similarly, store bought teeth whitening kits claim to be more effective than they are.
 However, the most effective method by far is through your local dentist.
 Household items are significantly less effective than kits gained through the dentist.
 The problem with store-bought kits is that they have a less concentrated whitening solution than dentists can administer.
-They are also not custom-made, so the solution often comes into contact with the user’s gums, irritating them and causing a painful reaction.
+They are also not custom-made, so the solution often comes into contact with the user’s gums, irritating them, often leading to discomfort.

 In our office, we offer at-home teeth whitening kits that are custom-made to fit your specific mouth.
-You can use these kits as frequently or infrequently as you’d like, allowing you to customize the specific shade you want your teeth to be.
+You can use these kits as frequently or infrequently as you’d like, thus allowing you to customize the specific shade of your teeth.